jdetar/CPT-163-27-F2015-Course-Info/assignment_1/java_assignment_1.md

 #### The Value of a Word

 You objective is to calculate the ascii value of a word of your choice.
-You have the option of using the String objects charAt() method to find the value of each letter or you may assign each letter to a char variable.
+You have the option of using the String object's charAt() method to find the value of each letter or you may assign each letter to a char variable.
 Here is some example pseudo-code to give you an idea.

 The word is **Beautiful**.

-As individual chars variables:
+As individual char variables:

     set char1 = 'B'
     set char2 = 'e'

-Or with charAt():
+Or with charAt() _You can find more info about this in your book or IDE_:

     set beautifulString = "Beautiful"
     set firstChar = beautifulString.charAt(0)